 Students enrolled in the Dietetics Program are expected to achieve a grade of a "D" or higher in all DPD core classes while maintaining an overall GPA of 2.4 or higher.
-Additionally, students must demonstrate competence in all areas of the didactic curriculum as indicated by the A.N.D.
-Core Knowledge for the RD.
+Additionally, students must demonstrate competence in all areas of the didactic curriculum as indicated by ACEND's Core Knowledge for the RDN.